What Does Full Coverage Car Insurance Cover?

 Custom Parts Not Listed on Your Policy

 Aftermarket wheels, upgraded audio and performance modifications are excluded unless you've added a custom parts endorsement.
 Standard policies cover factory-installed equipment only.
-Anything you added after purchase needs to be listed separately.
+Anything you added after purchase needs to be listed separately, often requiring a stated amount endorsement for proper valuation.

 Rideshare and Commercial Use Gaps